30 All-inclusives That Are Just a Flight Away

 The Farm at San Benito, Philippines

-Ease into inner peace at this holistic health resort 2.5-hours’ drive south of Manila.
-All-inclusive programs range from two to six nights, featuring a personalised mix of yoga, meditation, sound healing workshops and alternative medicine practices.
-Five restaurants serve up organic fare (the banana-leaf baked grouper at Pesce is a standout) while spa treatments like hot stone massages and body wraps round out the R&R.
+Ease into inner peace at this holistic health resort just under 2.5 hours’ drive south of Manila.
+All-inclusive programs range from two to six nights, featuring a personalised mix of yoga classes, meditation sessions, sound-healing workshops and guidance with alternative medicine practices.
+Five restaurants serve up organic fare (the banana-leaf-wrapped grouper at Pesce is a standout) while spa treatments such as hot-stone massages and body wraps complete the R&R.

 Sheraton Fiji Golf & Beach Resort, Fiji

-Sheraton Fiji Golf & Beach Resort is a beloved destination for the all-inclusive set, particularly for the regular rotation of kids' club fun.
-The Denarau Island hotel offers immersive cultural activities like traditional cooking classes and Sota Tale (Fijian storytelling), as well as face painting, fish feeding and beach volleyball.
-You’ll have meals across the two restaurants, free-flowing drinks and as much water sports equipment as your heart desires.
+Sheraton Fiji Golf & Beach Resort is a beloved destination for the all-inclusive set, particularly for the regular rotation of its Kids Club fun.
+The Denarau Island hotel has immersive cultural activities, from cooking classes to face painting, fish feeding and beach volleyball.
+You’ll have meals at the two restaurants, free-flowing drinks and as much non-motorised water sports equipment as your heart desires.

 Pearl Farm Beach Resort, Philippines

-At Pearl Farm Beach Resort on lush Samal Island, the two-story overwater suites have stairs leading directly down to the shimmering sea.
-While not everyone does the all-inclusive package here, it makes sense since the food, much of it locally sourced, is fresh and delicious (the sunset cocktails and canapés don’t hurt, either).
-Ready to explore?
-Play a round of pickleball or take advantage of the free non-motorised water sports.
+At Pearl Farm Beach Resort on lush Samal Island, the overwater suites are as close to the shimmering sea as you can get without being in it.
+Not every guest does the all-inclusive package here but it makes sense since the food (much of it locally sourced) is deliciously fresh and the sunset cocktails and canapés don’t hurt, either.
+Had your fill?
+Venture out of your suite for a round of pickleball or take advantage of the complimentary non-motorised water sports.